aryavorskiy/TopologicalMarkers/docs/src/operators.md

 ## Density and coordinate operators

 To calculate a density matrix for zero temperature, you can use the [`filled_projector`](@ref) function.
 It accepts the hamiltonian matrix and returns a density matrix.
-You can also specify the Fermi level (which is zero by default).
+You can also specify the Fermi level and the temperature (which are zero by default) - consult the corresponding page at the Library.

 You can also generate the coordinate operators using the [`coord_operators`](@ref) function.
 It takes an optional parameter `symm` which defines if the operators are defined symmetrically